dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 running straight-line code, no need for branches or page faults.

 # The Line Fill Buffer
 A modern Out-Of-Order CPU has lots of buffers and units.
-I had never heard of a Line Fill Buffer but here's how my current understanding of how it works: When data is to be stored it follows this schema[^travdowns]:
+I had never heard of a Line Fill Buffer but here is my current understanding of how it works: When data is to be stored it follows this schema[^travdowns]:
 1. A store instruction gets scheduled and have a store buffer entry allocated.
 2. The instruction executes.
 3. When all older instructions have retired, the store instruction retires